Shnitselon/VIRL-Shell-2G/README.md

 ### Offline installation of a shell

 **Note:** Offline installation instructions are relevant only if CloudShell Execution Server has no access to PyPi.
 You can skip this section if your execution server has access to PyPi.
-For additional information, see the online help topic on offline dependencies.
+For additional information, see the [CloudShell Help](help.quali.com) topic on offline dependencies.

 In offline mode, import the shell into CloudShell and place any dependencies in the appropriate dependencies folder.
-The dependencies folder may differ, depending on the CloudShell version you are using:

-* For CloudShell version 8.3 and above, see [Adding Shell and script packages to the local PyPi Server repository](#adding-shell-and-script-packages-to-the-local-pypi-server-repository).
+For additional information, see [Adding Shell and script packages to the local PyPi Server repository](#adding-shell-and-script-packages-to-the-local-pypi-server-repository).

-* For CloudShell version 8.2, perform the appropriate procedure: [Adding Shell and script packages to the local PyPi Server repository](#adding-shell-and-script-packages-to-the-local-pypi-server-repository) or [Setting the Python pythonOfflineRepositoryPath configuration key](#setting-the-python-pythonofflinerepositorypath-configuration-key).

-* For CloudShell versions prior to 8.2, see [Setting the Python pythonOfflineRepositoryPath configuration key](#setting-the-python-pythonofflinerepositorypath-configuration-key).

 ### Adding shell and script packages to the local PyPi Server repository
-If your Quali Server and/or execution servers work offline, you will need to copy all required Python packages, including the out-of-the-box ones, to the PyPi Server's repository on the Quali Server computer (by default *C:\Program Files (x86)\QualiSystems\CloudShell\Server\Config\Pypi Server Repository*).
+If your Quali Server and/or execution servers work offline, you will need to copy all required Python packages, including the out-of-the-box ones, to the PyPi Server's repository on the Quali Server computer.

 For more information, see [Configuring CloudShell to Execute Python Commands in Offline Mode](http://help.quali.com/Online%20Help/9.0/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm?Highlight=Configuring%20CloudShell%20to%20Execute%20Python%20Commands%20in%20Offline%20Mode).

 **To add Python packages to the local PyPi Server repository:**
-  1. If you haven't created and configured the local PyPi Server repository to work with the execution server, perform the steps in [Add Python packages to the local PyPi Server repository (offline mode)](http://help.quali.com/Online%20Help/9.0/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm?Highlight=offline%20dependencies#Add).

-  2. For each shell or script you add into CloudShell, do one of the following (from an online computer):
+  1. For each shell or script you add into CloudShell, do one of the following (from an online computer):
       * Connect to the Internet and download each dependency specified in the *requirements.txt* file with the following command:
 `pip download -r requirements.txt`.
      The shell or script's requirements are downloaded as zip files.

       * In the [Quali Community's Integrations](https://community.quali.com/integrations) page, locate the shell and click the shell's **Download** link.
 In the page that is displayed, from the Downloads area, extract the dependencies package zip file.

-3. Place these zip files in the local PyPi Server repository.
+2. Place these zip files in the local PyPi Server repository on the Quali Server computer (by default *C:\Program Files (x86)\QualiSystems\CloudShell\Server\Config\Pypi Server Repository*).

 ### Configuring a new resource
 This section explains how to create a new resource from the shell.